Ride the Oregon Timber Trail

 There are many different types of GPS devices and mapping apps, all with varying features.
-Bikepacking.com and other websites detail how to use these tools not only to follow a route, but also to navigate in the backcountry and make complex, informed decisions.
-Make sure your device will stay charged, show you detailed topographic maps even while offline, and can display not only the route file, but also associated waypoints as well.
+Bikepacking.com and other websites detail how to use these tools to not only follow a route, but also to navigate in the backcountry and make complex, informed decisions.
+Make sure your device will stay charged, show you detailed topographic maps even while offline, and can display not only the route file, but also associated waypoints.
 Test your navigation system and ensure you are familiar with its limitations before embarking on the Oregon Timber Trail.

 There is no one paper map or map publisher that covers the entire Oregon Timber Trail route.
 Maps such as the popular Gazetteer are all but useless for a route at this scale.
-That said, roughly 80 percent of the planning and wayfinding can be accomplished with the following maps:
+That said, roughly 80 percent of the planning and wayfinding can be accomplished with the following print maps:

 Resupply & water

-Water sources on this route are limited, especially in the Fremont and Deschutes Tiers, and may dry up as summer progresses.
+Water sources on this route are limited, especially in the Fremont Tier, and may dry up as summer progresses.
 Waypoints for these potential water sources are provided with labels like “poor” (unreliable, likely silty) and “good” (more reliable, cleaner water).
 DO NOT plan that every source will have water, and carry more water than you expect to need and have alternate plan.
 Carry a backup means of chemical water treatment like Aqua Mira or iodine; or be prepared to treat your water by boiling.
 In areas where water is more prevalent (available roughly every 10 miles or more) water waypoints are not noted in the digital route files.

 Food resupplies are also limited.
 To maintain the backcountry essence of the route, larger cities with full-service grocery stores are rare and most resupply points will have minimal food choices and limited hours.
-Pack up your leftovers, carry dry, light meals, and figure out how to get creative with convenience store fare.
+Pack up your leftovers, carry dry meals, and figure out how to get creative with convenience store fare.
 In addition, many of the remote resort resupply points close after Labor Day.
 Call ahead to stores if you have particular concerns or questions about services and hours.